Biomedical Engineering

 In addition to completing coursework requirements (see below), doctoral students must form a Graduate Dissertation Committee consisting of at least five faculty members, including the primary research mentor.
 At least one committee member must have a primary BME appointment and two must have a primary appointment outside of BME.
 A written dissertation proposal must be orally presented to the committee and approved, at which time the student is admitted to candidacy.
 This must take place at least two semesters before the student may graduate.
 A written dissertation embodying the results of the student’s original research must then be publicly defended, approved by the committee, and submitted to the Graduate School.

 Publication Requirement.
 Original peer-reviewed research articles in reputable journals are the standard for demonstrating scientific productivity.
 The research conducted by BME doctoral students is expected to result in such publications.
 Before the degree is awarded, students are required to have at least one “first-author” journal article that has been published (or accepted for publication) and a second that has been submitted to a journal.
-Typically, a student’s doctoral research will result in at least three first-author articles.
 Many students will be co-authors on collaborative research articles and may also share authorship on review articles, book chapters, conference proceedings, and other forms of scientific communication.
 Although these works bolster the student’s scientific credentials, they do not count toward the BME publication requirement.
 In some cases, first-authorship of an article is shared among multiple individuals.
 In these cases, the article may count toward the publication requirement of only one BME doctoral student.

 Additional Academic Policies